 Although Chapter employees are entitled to earn annual and sick leave, the scheduling of leave should be a mutual process between the employee and the supervisor with due consideration for the needs of the employee and the workload, which may override the employee’s leave request on occasions to warrant a rescheduling of the leave requested, except for unforeseen illness, or emergencies beyond the employee’s control, or as authorized herein.

-C.
+Paid Leave

+Annual Leave:

+Policy:

+Annual leave is an accrued and authorized absence for rest, recreation or other purposes when approved by the Chapter Manager/Chapter President.

+Eligibility:

+Regular status employees are eligible to earn and accrue annual leave.
+Temporary employees, those suspended from duty and employees on leave without pay status are not eligible to earn and accrue annual leave.

+Use of Annual Leave:

+Annual leave shall be approved and granted after its accrual and not in advance of accrual.

+Accrual Rate: